Mary-Tyler-Moore/pet-partners/README.md

 ## Motivation: :running: :dash:

 A student :mortar_board: of mine asked for help :pray: creating a [Quasar](https://quasar.dev/) project.
 This student uses Windows 10 :computer: so the screen recordings :movie_camera: will reflect this fact.

-I prefer to work on Mac :apple: but I am doing this is as a personal favor.
+My preference is to develop on Mac :apple: but I am doing this is as a personal favor for my student.
 If you would like to see a guide for installing [Quasar CLI](https://quasar.dev/start/quasar-cli) on Mac :apple: please check [here](https://github.com/Mary-Tyler-Moore/venues-production).

 <br />